PacificBiosciences/IsoSeq/README_v3.2.md

 transcript polishing is still supported, please refer to the [documentation of version 3.1](README_v3.1.md).

+**Attention:** Version 3.2 dropped support of RS II data.
+Please use version 3.1 for RS II data with `conda install isoseq3=3.1`

 ## Availability
 Latest version can be installed via bioconda package `isoseq3`.